subsyncit/subsyncit/README.md

 ## Working so far:

 1. Two-way syncing of add/changes/deletes, including directories, and timer based polling of remote Subversion repo for changes over time.
-2. Deliberate 'quiet time' after a local change detected, in in order to not push a a partially complete file write to the remote Subversion repo.
+2. Deliberate 'quiet time' after a local change detected, in in order to not push a partially complete file-write to the remote Subversion repo.
 3. Fallback mechanism to detect local sync directory adds/changes/deletes that were not detected or pushed previously.
-4. Clash detection using sha1 - the server always wins, the local changed version is renamed out the way.
+4. Clash detection using `sha1` - the server always wins, the local changed version is renamed out the way.
-5. Ability to reject an incompatible web server - it silently just tries again later (needs work)
+5. Ability to reject an incompatible web server - it silently just tries again later (needs work).
-6. Standard exclusions via file suffix
+6. Standard exclusions via file suffix.

 ## Yet to develop / needs work

 1. UI for prompting user's Subversion id/password.
 2. Tray/task bar icon/status.
-3. Multiple sync directories (more than one server URL)
+3. Multiple sync directories (more than one server URL).
-4. Directory mask (globbing includes/excludes) per user
+4. Directory mask (globbing includes/excludes) per user.
 5. Percolation of read-only bits for situations when the end user if not permitted to PUT a file back if the change it.
-(Rasied with the Subversion dev team: [SVN-4691](https://issues.apache.org/jira/browse/SVN-4691))
+(Rasied with the Subversion dev team: [SVN-4691](https://issues.apache.org/jira/browse/SVN-4691)).
+6. Hidden unzipping of MS Office documents on the server side.
+[I've mulled this before](https://paulhammant.com/2014/10/28/corporate-file-sync-agony-and-ecstasy#vcs-systems-should-be-the-backends-for-file-sync)

 # Further Reading